RYMRCeight/RYMRCeight/README.md

-- ✨ Good Day! 👋 Hi, I’m @RYMRCeight!
+- ✨ Good Day! 👋 Hi, I’m @Reymarc Jason T. Tampos!

 <!---
 RYMRCeight/RYMRCeight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.